cranci1/Sora/README.md

 ## Legal

-**_Sora is not intended for piracy.
-The Sora project does not endorse or support any form of piracy._**
+**_Sora does not host, promote, or distribute any media content.
+It is a neutral tool intended for personal and legal use only._**

 ### No Liability